mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   `reference.mat` (the analytical / frozen-SUMMA solution the case is gated against).
 This is the reference, not a smoke copy, so it is KEPT.
 - **Observational families** (`esm_snowmip`/`esm_site`, `promice`/`sumup`/
-  `firn_observational`) are METADATA-ONLY: the case folder stores one `observations.mat` obs bundle (the referenced observation file) and the manifest records which forcing/eval sources are available.
+  `firn_observational`) are FORCING-AGNOSTIC: the case folder stores one data-only `observations.mat` bundle (the eval target).
+The manifest is forcing-agnostic - it records which forcing/eval sources are available (by id, informational only), but the forcing is NOT bundled and NOT stipulated, so any forcing usable at runtime without rewriting `observations.mat`.
 No bundled `reference.mat` smoke copy is written — the default candidate, with no model output supplied, falls through to the soft diagnostic lane.
-Forcing always lives separately under `data/input/met/` (standard icemodel naming), never in the eval folder.
+Forcing always lives separately under per-source subfolders `data/input/met/<source>/` and `data/input/userdata/<source>/` (standard icemodel naming via `writemet`/`writeuserdata`), never in the eval folder.
+(PROMICE demo fixtures staged before this contract carry no `observations.mat`; the workflow functions fall back to reconstituting the PROMICE-obs target from the per-year userdata files those manifests declare.)

 Manifests keep case paths relative to the dataset-family folder.
 Normal workflow functions resolve those paths to absolute paths at read time.
-For esm_snowmip the `observations.mat` bundle is referenced from `evaluation_file` (and `observation_variables.obs_file`); `reference_file` is empty.
+For esm_snowmip and freshly staged promice the `observations.mat` bundle is referenced from `evaluation_file` (and `observation_variables.obs_file` for esm_snowmip); SUMup references it via `colocation.sumup.obs_file`. `reference_file` is empty for all observational families.

 ### Target schema variants